spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 $ kubectl -n kube-system logs -f deployment.apps/cluster-autoscaler # we can check ca logging
 $ cd /tmp
-$ helm create foobah # This creates a local chart based on nginx
+$ helm create nginx # This creates a local chart based on nginx
-$ helm upgrade fb0 foobah/ --set replicaCount=30 # 1 node overloaded
+$ helm upgrade ng0 nginx/ --set replicaCount=30 # 1 node overloaded
-$ helm upgrade fb0 foobah/ --set replicaCount=60 # 2 nodes overloaded
+$ helm upgrade ng0 nginx/ --set replicaCount=60 # 2 nodes overloaded
-$ kubeclt get pos -A # Do we have any pending pods?
+$ kubeclt get po # Do we have any pending pods?
 $ kubectl get nodes # See if we are scaling up; could check the AWS EC2 Console?
 ```

 You should see nodes being added as pods are in pending state.
 In AWS it can take a couple of minutes to deploy another node.
 I would increase the number of pods such that you force the addition of 2 nodes.

+#### Scale down

 We can also check the scale down:
-* Reduce the number of pods to say 10.
+* Reduce the number of pods to 10.
 * Wait 10 mins; the ca should start terminating nodes via the auto scaling group.
 * If there are pods on nodes that are terminated, kubernetes we kill and restart these on active nodes.
 * Needless to say your application should be able to safely restart pods without any side effects!

-### Working round the delay in spinning up another worker
+#### Working round the delay in spinning up another worker

 You might ask how can be get round the delay in scaling up another worker?
 Pods have a priority.
 You could create a deployment with pods of a lower priority than your default (0); lets call these placeholder pods.
 Then k8s will kill these placeholder pods and replace them with your regular pods when needed.
 So you could autoprovision a single node full of these placeholder pods.
 Your placeholder pods will then become pending after being killed and CA will then spin up another worker for them; since these placeholder pods arn't doing anything useful we don't mind the delay.
 This is just an idea; I probably need to google a solution where this has been implemented, and provide a link to it (I am sure someone has written something for this).